 Accidents are common: California reports more than 200,000 injury crashes annually, many in busy counties like Orange county.

-At ER Collision and Auto Body Shop, we’ve helped Huntington Beach & surrounding Orange County drivers (including Costa Mesa, Fountain Valley, Westminster, Newport Beach & more) for over 15 years restore their vehicles with OEM parts, I-CAR Gold certified repairs, & a lifetime warranty.
+At ER Collision & Auto Body Shop, we’ve helped Huntington Beach & surrounding Orange County drivers (including Costa Mesa, Fountain Valley, Westminster, Newport Beach & more) for over 15 years restore their vehicles with OEM parts, I-CAR Gold certified repairs, & a lifetime warranty.

-This guide walks you through what to do right after an accident and what to expect during the collision repair process.
+This 2026 guide walks you through what to do right after an accident and what to expect during the collision repair process.

 Step 1: Right After the Accident